The Waste Management transfer station has been working to expand its services and has started the use of single stream recycling.

 "We can pick up recycling at your house, which is $5 a month," he said.
 "However we also accept recycling on site free of charge."

 He added that at the Beach Lake facility they recycle around 4,000 tons of materials a year.

 "Recycling is the way we're going," Card stated.
 "We are even starting to do organic recycling.
 We are working on getting a facility closer to this area."

 He also said that the numbers have dropped in the amount of waste that is brought in due to the increase in recycling.

 "We want to turn this into a recycling facility," Card said.

-Page 2 of 2 - In addition to the single stream recycling, Waste Management also offers a no cost Electronic (E-Scrap) Drop Off Center, which can accept a large number of electronic items.
+In addition to the single stream recycling, Waste Management also offers a no cost Electronic (E-Scrap) Drop Off Center, which can accept a large number of electronic items.
 The Beach Lake location offers a certificate of destruction for computer hard drive and uses an R2 certified facility.